-this is undefined behaviour so this macro expansion is difficult to predict.
+which has undefined behaviour so this macro expansion is difficult to predict.

 Another mechanism of failure can occur when the arguments within the body of a function-like macro are not fully parenthesized.
-The following example shows the CUBE macro without parenthesized arguments [2]:
+The following example shows the CUBE macro without parenthesized arguments.